LeonisX/java-monitor/README.md

 The utility periodically saves metrics at a specified time interval.
 Also, saving occurs on exit.

 The UI is intuitive and allows you to flexibly scale data by grouping them on several panels.
+Dynamically, you can change the page size and also select the required data range.

+The values of `upperBound` and` tickUnit` can also be changed dynamically.

 Debugging
 ---------